cloudbase/garm-provider-azure/README.md

             "type": "boolean",
             "description": "The selected virtual machine size is confidential."
         },
+        "use_ephemeral_storage": {
+            "type": "boolean",
+            "description": "Use ephemeral storage for the VM."
+        },
+        "use_accelerated_networking": {
+            "type": "boolean",
+            "description": "Use accelerated networking for the VM."
+        },
         "open_inbound_ports": {
             "type": "object",
             "description": "A map of protocol to list of inbound ports to open.",